 Think back to how you were with your partner and your first, second, third, fourth, thirteenth date.
-Early days are amazing, but regardless how instantly relaxed around them you may have felt, regardless of how much it just ‘clicked’, regardless of how it felt like you had known them your whole life, I bet you weren’t as relaxed as you are in your own company.
+Early days are amazing, but regardless of how instantly relaxed around them, you may have felt, regardless of how much it just ‘clicked’, regardless of how it felt like you had known them your whole life, I bet you weren’t as relaxed as you are in your own company.
 You were, quite understandably, presenting the best version of yourself.
 You weren’t doing or talking about all the stuff that everyone does and thinks behind closed doors.
+(1)

 But real life kicks in, as it should.
 A major part of having a serious partner is that support, is that rock, is that therapist.
 Where then should you strike the balance between wanting to impress and attract your partner, with being a real human being with real things going on.

 Well, that’s not necessarily an easy one to answer as it is going to be different from couple to couple.
 But there are some general ‘rules’ about what you could be doing to ensure you are being honest and real with your partner whilst still keeping the flame burning.

 11 things you should never do in front of your partner (some surprising);